Yeovil–Taunton line: Motive power

 Apart from trains using the Castle Cary and Langport route after 1906, the branch was operated as a rural line.
 In the mid-twentieth century, passenger services generally worked by a single GWR Pannier tank 0-6-0PT with two slam-door carriages, and later an auto trailer powered by a 14XX Class 0-4-2T locomotive.
 Heavier trains and the majority of goods services were worked by 45XX 2-6-2T locomotives.

 Closure

 In the 1950s, with the continuing rise of the motor bus and the private car, traffic fell dramatically.
 As a result, the line fell victim to the Beeching Axe, and was proposed for closure.
 Passenger services ceased on 15 June 1964 with Durston station remaining open until 5 October 1964.
 The only section which remains open today is that either side of the site of the former Athelney railway station across the Somerset Levels, serving the Reading to Taunton Line.

 Present

-After closure, Somerset County Council acquired the trackbed of part of the former route; they constructed what became the present A3088 road from Yeovil (just west of Westland Helicopters) to the junction with the A303 road at Stoke-sub-Hamdon.
-Today some of the old railway bridges over the road remain.
+Somerset County Council acquired the trackbed of part of the former route after closure.
+They constructed what became the A3088 road from Yeovil (just west of Westland Helicopters) to the junction with the A303 road at Stoke-sub-Hamdon.
+Some of the old railway bridges over the road remain.